 The spice mix with the gallon of brine makes easily enough curing brine for a 5 pound brisket, cured in a somewhat large-ish container.
 If you were to use a 2-gallon freezer bag or marinating bag, you would likely need just half (or less) of the amount of brine and brine spices.

-- 1 Tbsp whole mustard seeds (brown or yellow)
+- 1 tablespoon whole mustard seeds (brown or yellow)

 - 9 whole cardamom pods